jacques-ro/todo_app_backend/README.md

 [![Deploy to Heroku](https://github.com/jacques-ro/todo_app_backend/actions/workflows/deploy-heroku.yml/badge.svg)](https://github.com/jacques-ro/todo_app_backend/actions/workflows/deploy-heroku.yml)

+# General Notes

+This readme assumes you are using VS Code.
+Explanations may refer to VS Code plugins.

 # How to customize appsettings

 Note: the app is now containerized so the connection strings for the local environment are always the same and should not be edited.